-Hot Flashes or ‘Flushes’ and Night Sweats are the most recognizable adverse vasomotor symptoms occurring during perimenopause and after menopause in women.
+Hot Flashes or ‘Flushes’ are the most recognisable adverse vasomotor symptoms occurring during perimenopause and after menopause in women.
 In Ayurveda, hot flash symptoms are considered to happen due to the aggravation of Pitta Dosha.

 Hot flashes are episodic sensations of heat, intense sweating, and flushing affecting the face and chest.
 It is generally taken to mean a feeling of warmth passing over all of the body or part of it with the face and neck being the parts usually affected.